How do you value startups that are mere ideas?

 One problem I see with most early-stage founders is they are too bothered about dilution.
 Many don't want to dilute 20% or 25% in the first round.
 They don't realise that any investment at this stage is a leap of faith.
 Even though they might think their idea is the next Google, there is a big chance that it will fail.
 Your friends are taking a big risk by backing you because they like you and believe in you.
 Appreciate their trust.
 Don't get stuck on dilution percentages.

 One point before I wrap up.
 CCD, CN, CCPS, etc. are just fancy terms we hear in the venture capital world.
 Don't let these trouble you.
 Keep a simple investment structure.
 Ask them what would they prefer.
-If they are not sure about the current valuation and want a discount to the next round, do that.
+If they are not sure about the current valuation and want a discount on the next round, do that.
 Otherwise, arrive at a value and close the deal.
 Finally, hire a good CA for documentation and filing.

 Now you are ready to build something people want.